Asian stock markets slightly higher after Wall Street loss

-Asian stock markets edged up Tuesday after Wall Street slid overnight as investors sought new drivers for trading activity.
+Asian stock markets edged up Tuesday after Wall Street slid overnight as investors looked for new drivers for trading activity.

 WALL STREET: Industrial and technology companies and retailers all stumbled.
 General Electric suffered its worst one-day loss in six years following downgrades from analysts.
 Analysts said markets showed an unusual combination of near-record prices and investor calm.
 The Standard & Poor's 500 index lost 0.4 percent to 2,564.98.
 The Dow Jones industrial average fell 0.2 percent to 23,273.96.
 The Nasdaq composite dropped 0.6 percent to 6,586.83.